justincbagley/piranha/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**

 A clear and concise description of what the problem is.

-Ex.
-I'm always frustrated when [...]
+-   Ex.
+"I'm always frustrated when ..."
+-   Ex.
+"When I call `piranha` function `y` with the following options..."
+-   Ex.
+"Updating `x` broke function `z` and the call `...` now gives the following error... "

 ### Solution